markhgn/markhgn.github.io/_posts/2013-11-30-ruination-of-the-web.md

 > "... we wanted to create something that affected people in a positive way.
 Something they had an emotional connection with.
 Something they trusted."

-... something which they can now [no longer use](http://www.usesold.com/).
+Something which they can now [no longer use](http://www.usesold.com/).

 This is why my own level of trust in new services is very low; it is also why I blog here rather than the attractive looking Medium, whose future [path to profit](http://techcrunch.com/2013/09/14/twitter-co-founder-evan-williams-lays-out-his-vision-for-medium/) is a mystery but I suspect will somehow be at the expense of all those currently creating the value through writing and attracting readers to their posts.